-Margaret M. van Naerssen, PhD, (Applied Linguistics - language development and sociolinguistics) is an Expert in Second Language Development and Language Assessment, as well as Language in Social Contexts.
+Margaret M. van Naerssen, PhD, (Applied Linguistics) is an Expert in Second Language Development and Language Assessment, as well as Language in Social Contexts (sociolinguistics).
 Since 1997, she has done consultant work in forensic contexts, focusing primarily on cases involving non-native English speakers.

-Dr. van Naerssen has primarily consulted and testified in Forensic Linguistic cases involving non-native English speakers.
-She’s worked with both defense and prosecution primarily in criminal cases including murder, rape, drugs, money laundering, telecom fraud, robbery, illegal arrests, coercive interrogations, terrorist conspiracy, and violations of the Federal Individual Disabilities Act.
-Civil cases have included contract and plain language guidelines, slander, and medical malpractice.
+Litigation Support - Dr. van Naerssen has primarily consulted and testified in Forensic Linguistic cases involving non-native English speakers.
+She’s worked with both defense and prosecution primarily in criminal case including:

-Dr. van Naerssen has worked primarily on cases in Daubert jurisdictions with one Frye exception, a state hearing in Pennsylvania.
-Her other 7 state cases (Daubert) have been in Florida, Illinois, New Hampshire, Ohio, Oregon, Tennessee, and Virginia (mixed Daubert & Frye).
+Dr. van Naerssen has worked primarily on cases in Daubert jurisdictions with one Frye exception (Pennsylvania).
+Other 8 state cases (Daubert) have been in Florida, Illinois, New Hampshire, Ohio, Oregon, Tennessee, Texas, and Virginia (mixed Daubert & Frye).

 Dr. van Naerssen has testified in 5 federal courts, in hearings, depositions stipulated by judge, and in bench trials.

 This is a summary report on a sting operation case I worked on as an applied linguist.
 In it the target was a non-native English speaker with a beginner level of English proficiency.
 The sting setting was a discount store.
 The undercover officer attempted to persuade a store employee to buy jugs of alleged stolen liquid detergent for sale in the store.